 During carnival season in St Lucia Calypso songs are played more as part of the carnival build-up, along with a competition to be the Calypso Monarch.
 Although it’s easy to get caught up with the catchy beat, it was not until I was stuck in traffic listening to the radio did I really listen to the lyrics.

 A particular song struck my ears with the chorus of “Lizzie has got to go” which is a song about having the British Queen still on the St Lucia bank notes.
 As well as a pleasing tune, the lyrics struck an island truth.
 St Lucia has many of its own heroes, sporting and with not one, but two Nobel Peace Prize winners, you had to question why other islands had their own history on their bank notes but not St Lucia.
 I agree with the song.
-It really is time for Lizzie to go.
+It really is time for bank notes to represent the island.

 From that song I started to listen a bit more carefully to the Calypso lyrics more closely rather than simply tapping my flip-flopped feet to the tune.
 This year’s Calypso songs have seen a lot of commentary upon the current Prime Minister.
 None of it favourable but this seems to be the trend with Calypso.
 It clears the air.
 However, many years ago, 0ne Prime Minister in Barbados took a calypsonian artist to court for a song about him.